-Then Becky pointed to some bulbs of garlic and asked what was in them.
-Her mum said she didn't know - it was just garlic, not made up of ingredients; it just grew like that.
+Then Becky pointed to some bulbs of garlic, and asked what was in them.
+Her mum said she didn't know - they were just garlic, not made up of ingredients; a garlic plant just grew them.

-Becky said, "But it must contain ingredients!
-This is like just now when you said breast milk was only one thing and I proved it isn't.
+Becky said, "But they must contain ingredients!
+This is like just now when you said breast milk was only one thing, and I proved it isn't.
 I bet you're making the same mistake again.
 What are plants made of?"